dssg/MLinPractice/schedule.md

 *Project:* submit project ideas (to get feedback) due Aug 31.

-## ML systems in practice
+## Scoping ML systems (applied to class projects)
 {: #systems-in-practice }

-**Thu Sep 3.** Students present and critique real deployed ML/AI systems across domains and problem types.
+**Thu Sep 3.** Students will apply scoping methodology presented in the previous session to their class project ideas, critique, and iterate.

 ## Analytical formulation and baselines
 {: #formulation }